tanishqpatil54/expense_manager/README.md

-This is an Expense Manager Web App built on React.
+This is an Income Expense Analyzer Web App built on React.